Archive for July 2012

 Very few unions could pull off this kind of power play.
 But the Culinary Union in Nevada, the virtual home of the hospitality industry, can.
 They have a large membership base of cooks and housekeepers and hotel personnel in the main population centers of the state.
 And they have the ability to mobilize those voters, particularly the Latino voters who make up 45% of their membership, as we saw in the re-election of Harry Reid in 2010.
 As I noted, there are key downballot races in Nevada, in addition to the Presidential contest.
 Shelley Berkley and Dean Heller are in a neck-and-neck race for the US Senate.
 And at least one and possibly two House seats are in play.

-Erik Loomis, a well-informed and generally sympathetic commentator on labor issues, questions the announced reason suggesting “the more likely reason is because Democrats rely on labor to win elections and then do very little to press labor’s agenda.”
+Erik Loomis, a well-informed and generally sympathetic commentator on labor issues, questions the reason offered by the union, suggesting “the more likely reason is because Democrats rely on labor to win elections and then do very little to press labor’s agenda.”
 It’s not clear why Erik thinks this, and while I agree it’s probably a part of it, it seems unlikely Local 226 would be making this move solely for that reason, or more to the point, that they would be able to defend the choice on this basis alone.
 At the very least, I think it’s important to take seriously the reasons being offered, even if in the end you reject them as a possible explanation (which I don’t).

 Stories about this development have generally been framed around two questions.
 First, is this just a bluff?
 Implicitly the answer is often yes given the stakes of the election (despite the fact that these stakes are themselves contested).
 And second, is this the right strategic move for the union?